 Plant a Bold Tropical Effects Garden

-Plant this garden when nighttime temperatures remain above 60 degrees Fahrenheit.
-In the South, expect this garden to look best from late spring to mid-fall, and midsummer into early fall in the North.
+It’s best to plant this garden when nighttime temperatures remain above 60 degrees Fahrenheit.
+In the South, expect this garden to shine from late spring to mid-fall, and midsummer into early fall in the North.

 What you’ll need:

 - A – 3 Egyptian papyruses, Graceful Grasses “King Tut”

 - B – 5 Canna lilies, Toucan Rose

 - C – 1 Rose mallow, Hibiscus Summerific “Cherry Choco Latte”

 - E – 3 Dahlias, Dahlightful Georgia Peach